JustKiddingCode/arpoc/docs/concepts/interface.rst

 authorization.
 We enable the clients to supply an openid access token and we use this access token to talk to the openid providers to receive the user information.
+The token can be supplied using the `Authorization` header as bearer token, e.g. adding the HTTP header line `Authorization: bearer abcdef` for the access token `abcdef`.
+If the access token is no JWT, the client must also supply the issuer, using the `x-oidcproxy-issuer` HTTP header.
+If the issuer is `https://openid.example.com/realms/master` then the header `x-oidcproxy-issuer: https://openid.example.com/realms/master` must be added.
 From there there, command line clients are treated the same way as webbrowsers.

 Webbrowsers